A Life In The Sunshine Reviews/Blurbs

 image

 A Life in the Sunshine is more than just one man’s personal journey.
-Through the author’s candid and relatable tell-it-like-it-is short stories, anecdotes, triumphs, tragedies, life-lessons, family legacy, and advice that cover the gamut from business strategies to surviving urban streets, it’s easy to walk away inspired with a greater zest for living life to its fullest!
+Through the author’s candid and relatable tell-it-like-it-is short stories, anecdotes, triumphs, tragedies, life lessons, family legacy, and advice that cover the gamut from business strategies to surviving urban streets, it’s easy to walk away inspired with a greater zest for living life to its fullest.
+Each story serves as a testament to the power of resilience and the importance of community support in overcoming hardships.

 Shirley Neal, TV/Film producer, journalist, author of “AfroCentric Style: A Celebration of Blackness & Identity in Pop Culture”